RL ROLAND LOPEZ

 1. Get your private and public keys.

-2. Add a script to your browser.
+2. Add a script to your page.

-4. Render the widget.
+4. It renders the widget.

 In one image: